Cyber Resilience

 CVE-2023-3347 is a medium-severity Improper Verification of Cryptographic Signature (CWE-347) vulnerability in Samba Samba.
 Its CVSS base score is 5.9 (Medium).

-Operationally, ranked in the top 36.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Supply Chain Compromise (T1195); ranked at the 36th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References